 Youth ages 9-18, still attending school, are encouraged to take part in our Open Recreation Program.
-In addition to regular activities including billiards, roller skating, arts and crafts, board games, basketball and other sports.
+Regular activities include billiards, air hockey, roller skating, arts and crafts, board games, basketball and other sports.
 Many other special programs are planned throughout the year to include STEM, life skills, interpersonal skills, the arts, career skills, specialty camps and other areas that interest the youth.

-Members of open recreation can use their membership cards to check out equipment and receive discounts on special dances and other events.
-The Youth Center has a basketball court, board game area, arts & crafts, a quiet area, construction area, stage, snack bar and computer lab available.
-Nonmembers will be charged one dollar per visit.
-Open Recreation membership is only $30.00 for a year, and expires September 30 of the current fiscal year.
+Members of Open Recreation can use their membership cards to check out equipment and receive discounts on special events and camps.
+The Youth Center has a basketball court, board game area, arts & crafts, quiet area, construction area, snack bar and homework area and a life skills area that are available for daily use.

 As always, we are looking for volunteers to be a part of our team.
 Parent participation in various programs is highly encouraged.
 The Youth Center appreciates any spare time volunteered to aid with various sports activities, or knowledge and expertise offered in a specific field.
 Our main goal is to provide a fun, positive environment for children and their families.
 In order to achieve this we ask that our volunteers and parents be positive role models, exhibiting sportsmanlike behavior and always putting the child first.
 Join our winning team today!